DiegoSousa/MockRestUniversi.me/README.md

-Application "Mock" built with REST Java (JAX-RS) and Jersey for universi.me
+<h1>Application "Mock" built with REST Java (JAX-RS) and Jersey for universi.me

 Universi.me is a social network that will integrate academic students, alumni, lecturer and staff in an environment to exchange information.